 You can’t make good composites without learning how to create realistic shadows because elements that you add will look like they are floating in midair without a shadow to anchor them.
-And poorly done shadows will make the element still looks completely out of place.
+Poorly done shadows will make the element look completely out of place.

 That’s not what you want right?
 So it’s important to learn how to create a shadow in Photoshop.